MilesMcBain/fnmate/README.md

 ## RStudio

-There are two addins that do pretty much what their names suggest:
+There are three addins that do pretty much what their names suggest:

   * `Create function definition file`
-  * `Create functoin definition on clipboard`
+  * `Create function definition on clipboard`
   * `Create function definition below`
     - as in appended to the end of the current file.
 Roxygen is not added in this case.